On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

-In contrast to the case of affinoid rigid spaces, it is not necessarily true that a quasi-rational subdomain of a quasi-rational subdomain of $X$ is itself a quasi-rational subdomain of $X$, see \cite[Example 5.3.7]{LR00}.
-We recall the definition of a $R$-subdomain of $X$ (\cite[Definition 5.3.3]{LR00}): the set of $R$-subdomains of $X$ is defined as the smallest set of subsets of $X$ that contains $X$ and is closed by the operation of taking a quasi-rational subdomain of an element of this set .
+In contrast to the case of affinoid subdomains, it is not necessarily true that a quasi-rational subdomain of a quasi-rational subdomain of $\X$ is itself a quasi-rational subdomain of $\X$, see \cite[Example 5.3.7]{LR00}.
+We recall the definition of a $R$-subdomain of $\X$ (\cite[Definition 5.3.3]{LR00}): the set of $R$-subdomains of $\X$ is defined as the smallest set of subsets of $\X$ that contains $\X$ and is closed by the operation of taking a quasi-rational subdomain of an element of this set.
+In particular, any finite intersection of $R$-subdomains of $\X$ is also an $R$-subdomain.

-Any $R$-subdomain of a quasi-affinoid space $X$ is itself a quasi-affinoid space in a canonical way, attached to the quasi-affinoid algebra constructed as in \cite[Definition 5.3.3.]{LR00}
+Any $R$-subdomain of a quasi-affinoid space $\X$ is itself a quasi-affinoid space in a canonical way, attached to the quasi-affinoid algebra constructed as in \cite[Definition 5.3.3.]{LR00}.